skorobogatydmitry/excadg/README.md

 > here is a list of improvemets could be implementex next

-- add timeouts
-  - to payload
-  - to whole vertex
-  - to request processing
 - implement throttling (:suspended state)
   - limit # of running vertices
     - problem: can't find what to suspend